 Since Childhood

-ZOE comes to terms with finally telling her childhood friend Ricky that they need to go their separate ways as friends and move on.
+In Since Childhood, Zoe comes to terms with finally telling her childhood friend Ricky that they need to go their separate ways as friends.

 ZOE: Look, Ricky, this is hard for me because I don’t want to hurt you.
 I really don’t but I have to be straight up with you because it’s driving me crazy and I need to have this ironed out between us.